Menditect/documentation/additional/01-howtos/04-design-tests/01-frontend-test-structure-in-mta.md

 ### Locators and Actions

-For convenience when testing Mendix Apps, instead of using Playwright Locators and Actions, we've introduced Widget-specific Locators and Actions.
+For convenience when testing Mendix Apps, instead of using Playwright Locators and Actions, Menditect introduced Widget-specific Locators and Actions.

 The recurring pattern of Teststeps for frontend testing a Mendix App:
 1. **Locate** the Mendix **Page**: `Locate_MxPage`, by Page Class, also see [Prepare for Frontend test](../configure-mta/prepare-frontend-test).